TechRancher/TOS_Trend_Indicator/README.md

 # Trend Indicator

+**Discloser**  _In order to demonstrate the functionality of my script, I used actual symbol in the chart image.
+However, I do not make recommendations or determine the suitability of any security or strategy for individual traders.
+Any investment decision you make in your self-directed account is solely your responsibility._

-I wrote this for Thinkorswim platform.
-This script can be used using this script code: https://tos.mx/q6sj9Bn
+I wrote this for Thinkorswim:tm: platform.
+This script can be used using this script code: http://tos.mx/3VcwV4A

+This will detect the trend of your chart based off the time of your chart and the time you set the Trend_Indicator to detect.
+Example: 1D 1M chart with trend length time frame at 5 would give you the trend for the past 5 bars.
+This will be displayed in the top left of your chart as either Uptrend or Downtrend.

 ## Here is how To Use